 NEW SECTION.
 Section 6.
 Establishment of 9-1-1 accounts.
-(1) Beginning July 1, 2018, there is established in the state special revenue fund an account for fees collected for 9-1-1 services pursuant to 10-4-201.
+(1) Beginning July 1, 2018 there is established in the state special revenue fund an account for fees collected for 9-1-1 services pursuant to 10-4-201.

 (2) Funds in the account are statutorily appropriated to the department, as provided in 17-7-502.
-Except as provided in subsection (3), beginning July 1, 2018, funds that are not used for the administration of this chapter by the department are allocated as follows:

-75% of the account must be deposited in an account for (a) distribution to local government entities that host public safety answering points in accordance with [section 7] and rules adopted by the department in accordance with [section 4]; and answering points, or both in accordance with [section 8].
+Except as provided in subsection (3), beginning July 1, 2018, funds that are not used for the administration of this chapter by the department are allocated as follows: (a) 75% of the account must be deposited in an account for distribution to local government entities that host public safety answering points in accordance with [section 7] and rules adopted by the department in accordance with [section 4]; and

-(b) 25% of the account must be deposited in an account for distribution in the form of grants to private telecommunications providers, local government entities that host public safety
+(b) 25% of the account must be deposited in an account for distribution in the form of grants to private telecommunications providers, local governments, or both in accordance with [section 8].